edhamma/saints/saints.rst

 Stream-winner is the first level of enlightenment.
-I have never been satisfied by any of the descriptions of what changes occur as a result of attaining it I doubt that I ever will because it is sort of like describing shifts in shades of grey.
+I have never been satisfied by any of the descriptions of what changes occur as a result of attaining it.
+I doubt that I ever will because it is sort of like describing shifts in shades of grey.
 Also there is a wide variation in changes from individual to individual as the result of attaining any level of enlightenment.
 This makes clear definitive statements very